15 min read

 • Privacy attracts those interested in the intersection of law, technology, and ethics

-• Security Awareness fits communicators, educators, and those who understand behavior change
+• Security Awareness fits communicators, educators, and those who understand behaviour change

 • Threat Hunting demands curiosity, pattern recognition, and deep technical skills